docker/buildx/README.md

 New instances can be created with `docker buildx create` command.
 This will create a new builder instance with a single node based on your current configuration.
 To use a remote node you can specify the `DOCKER_HOST` or remote context name while creating the new builder.
 After creating a new instance you can manage its lifecycle with the `inspect`, `stop` and `rm` commands and list all available builders with `ls`.
 After creating a new builder you can also append new nodes to it.

-To switch between different builders use `docker buildx use <name>`.
+To switch between different builders, use `docker buildx use <name>`.
 After running this command the build commands would automatically keep using this builder.

 Docker 19.03 also features a new `docker context` command that can be used for giving names for remote Docker API endpoints.
 Buildx integrates with `docker context` so that all of your contexts automatically get a default builder instance.
 While creating a new builder instance or when adding a node to it you can also set the context name as the target.